laramaleyeff1/swcrt-het/simulation_study/binary_overall_estimation/README.md

 ## About The Project

 This folder contains the simulation code and results for binary outcome simulations in “Assessing exposure-time treatment effect heterogeneity in stepped wedge cluster randomized trials.”
 We also provide the code to create the simulation tables and figures shown in the paper.
-These simulations assess estimation of the average treatment effect
+These simulations assess estimation of the average treatment effect.
+The simulations run in parallel on 10 cores and require gcc/7.1.0 and R/4.0.5.

+CRT = Cluster randomized trial

         .
         ├── README.md